loganpear/Cpp-Projects-MSU/README.md

 This repository contains a collection of C++ projects completed as part of coursework through Michigan State University - CSE 232.

-## Project 1: Sentiment Analysis - Movie Reviews
+## Project 1: Movie Reviews Classification - Sentiment Analysis

 ### Overview
 This project implements a sentiment analysis tool for movie reviews.
 It processes two datasets of movie reviews (`set1.csv` and `set2.csv`) and analyzes them using a dictionary of positive and negative words (`dictionary.txt`).
 The program calculates statistical metrics such as mean, standard deviation, and sentiment counts (positive, negative, and inconclusive reviews).
 It also identifies the best and worst-rated movies across the datasets.